-Hatha yoga is a traditional form of yoga which combines static postures and movement with a focus on alignment and the breath to release tension and build strength and flexibility in the body.
+Hatha yoga combines static postures and movement with a focus on alignment and the breath to release tension and build strength and flexibility in the body.
 Hatha is translated as ‘ha’ meaning sun and ‘tha’ meaning moon, referring to the balance of masculine and feminine, and the uniting of opposites.
 This applies to the physical practice where a balance of strength and flexibility and of effort and surrender are developed in each posture.
 Bringing awareness to the breath allows the mind to settle and the body to release.
 With that there comes a greater connection with the present moment.

 Why Hatha Yoga?

 Hatha Yoga is one of the most accessible styles of yoga for beginners due to its steady pace, but it never stops challenging you as there are always further stages for development.
 It's the perfect next step if you've completed our Yoga for Beginners course or if you are newer to yoga, or if you'd like a more gentle practice.

 Our Hatha Flow classes combine static postures with steady but dynamic flowing movement.
 The classes are more intense than our Hatha classes and there is a greater emphasis on building core strength.

 Hatha and Hatha Flow Yoga benefits both the body and the mind and you can read about the benefits on our yoga page.